Meeting-Baas/meeting-bot-as-a-service/apps/rust-send-bots-form/recorder-app-rust-tauri-html.md

 ## Features

 - Light-weight cross-platform desktop application (Windows, macOS, Linux)
-- Integration with the Meeting Bass 🐟 API
+- Integration with the Meeting Baas 🐟 API
 - A simple form to input meeting details and send a bot to join a meeting

 ## Prerequisites

 - Rust and Cargo installed on your machine
-- Meeting Bass API key (You can obtain a free API key at [https://meetingbass.com](https://meetingbass.com))
+- Meeting Baas API key (You can obtain a free API key at [https://meetingbaas.com](https://meetingbaas.com))

 ## Step 1: Cloning the Repository